How do I troubleshoot Microsoft SQL issues on my EC2 Windows instance?

 The SQL Server instance failed over from a primary replica to a secondary

 Fail over often occurs with the underlying cluster group.
-To determine if the issue is at the cluster level, view the System Logs in the Event Viewer using the following steps:
+To determine if the issue is at the cluster level, view the System Logs in the Event Viewer using these steps:

-- Open the Run application, and then enter eventvwr and select OK.
+- Open the Run application, enter eventvwr, and then select OK.

 - Select Windows Logs, System.
 If you see events 1069, 1146, 1230, or 1135 in the logs, then begin investigating at the cluster level by generating cluster logs.

 Note: If you see event 1135, then cluster node failover occurred.
-For information on resolving this issue, see Troubleshooting cluster issue with Event ID 1135.
+For information on resolving this issue, see Troubleshooting cluster issue with Event ID 1135 on the Microsoft website.

 - Generate the latest set of cluster logs by running the get-clusterlogs command in Windows PowerShell.